anoma/nspec/docs/system_architecture/state/resource_machine/primitive_interfaces/map.md

 # Map

-Map is a structure that contains pairs (key: value), where key is of type K and value is of type V.
+Map is a structure that contains pairs (key: value), where key is of type `K` and value is of type `V`.

 ## Interface